Skip to main content

 Args:

-• unsafe_assume_initialized (InlineArray[UnsafeMaybeUninitialized[ElementType], size, 0]): The array of UnsafeMaybeUninitialized elements.
+• unsafe_assume_initialized (InlineArray[UnsafeMaybeUninitialized[ElementType], size]): The array of UnsafeMaybeUninitialized elements.
+All elements must be initialized.

-Constructs an empty array where each element is the supplied fill.
+Constructs an array where each element is initialized to the supplied value.

 Args:

-• fill (ElementType): The element to fill each index.
+• fill (ElementType): The element value to fill each index with.

-Constructs an array given a set of arguments.
+Constructs an array from a variadic list of elements.

 Args: